STOIC SCHOOL

 February 4, 2024

-For non-Stoics, things outside of a person's control are often a source of anxiety or worse.
-But, here, Epictetus reminds us of the Stoic expression, "In the things that lie outside the sphere of choice, be confident; in the things that lie within it, be cautious."
-This is because, ultimately, the only evil is a bad choice.
+For non-Stoics, things outside of a person's control are often a source of anxiety.
+But, here, Epictetus reminds us, "In the things that lie outside the sphere of choice, be confident; in the things that lie within it, be cautious."
+This is because the only evil is a bad choice.
 The challenge is recognizing this when fate is at work.
-For those who meet the challenge, the words of Epictetus are a great aid in maintaining tranquility during life's reversals.
+For those who meet the challenge, Epictetus's words are a great aid in during life's reversals.

 January 28, 2024